Neko-Engineering/.github/profile/README.md

 # Neko Engineering
-Company building blow minding devices for musicians.
+Company building mind-blowing devices for musicians.

 We believe the human touch is a key for creating music.
 But as well we can't ignore new technologies.
 This led us to the core principles of the company:
 1. All people should turn their ideas into music and enjoy it